joshuagryphon/plastid/docs/source/installation.rst

     $ pip install --user --install-option="--recythonize" plastid

 And then re-test the installation.
-If you continue to get errors, please report them on our `issue tracker <plastid_issues>`_.
+If you continue to get errors, please see :ref:`faq-install-fails` for common errors or our `issue tracker <plastid_issues>`_ to report a new one.

 Command-line scripts will be installed wherever your system configuration dictates.